 As most small villages in the Andes mountains, La Mesenia is composed of dispersed homes along the San Juan Antioquia river.
 Since they were built, houses lack adequate waste water and sewer management systems.
 All houses allow the waste water to flow freely into waterways which in turn contaminate the San Juan Antioquia river and its tributaries

-THC began in 2018 a project to install modern septic tank sewer systems to treat waste water to avoid contamination of waterways in 25 households of La Mesenia village.
+BIOCONSERVANCY began in 2018 a project to install modern septic tank sewer systems to treat waste water to avoid contamination of waterways in 25 households of La Mesenia village.
 An inventory of homes and the number of people inhabiting each house has been done in order to determine the septic tank size to be installed.
 At the school and church, a larger capacity system was installed.
 Once installed, each household receives training on the maintenance and clean-up of the system in order to have an adequate management of waste water.

 Impact on Conservation

-THC is committed to protecting water sheds by conserving Andean rainforests and avoiding contamination of the waterways by communities.
+BIOCONSERVANCY is committed to protecting water sheds by conserving Andean rainforests and avoiding contamination of the waterways by communities.
 We are looking for donors to support and expand this health impacting environmental project.